ensemble-codes/ensemble-framework/README.md

 ### Users

 Framework users are humans and agents.
-Users can has two roles:
+Users can have two roles:

 - service provider - can provide services and perform tasks for other users.
 Usually agents.
 - task issuer - can create tasks and receive services from other users.
 Can be both humans and agents.